Program Guidelines and Information

 FSS encourages participants to enter the workforce, as well as to invest in their own futures, by facilitating access to education and training resources.

-As a Moving to Work Agency, in 2014 DHCD will implement a number of innovative adjustments to the FSS program to make it an even more effective program.
+As a Moving to Work Agency, in 2014 DHCD (now EOHLC) will implement a number of innovative adjustments to the FSS program to make it an even more effective program.
 These adjustments have been reviewed and approved by HUD.

 DHCD’s FSS program is the seventh largest in the country, and one of the largest asset development programs in the Commonwealth of Massachusetts.
 The program changes being introduced will offer FSS participants greater flexibility and improved opportunities to increase their financial asset base and family stability.
 Among the changes are: